Akrotiri (prehistoric city): Excavations

 The earliest excavations on the island of Santorini were conducted by French geologist F. Fouque in 1867 after some local people found old artifacts at a quarry.
 Later, in 1895–1900, the digs by German archeologist Baron Friedrich Hiller von Gaertringen revealed the ruins of ancient Thera on Mesa Vouno, which date from the archaic period, much after the Minoan eruption.
 Also, a little later, R. Zahn excavated in the locality of Potamos, near Akrotiri, under the auspices of the German Archaeological Institute at Athens.

 The extensive modern excavation was started in 1967 by Spyridon Marinatos and revealed the full value of this site.
-Marinatos's choice of the site proved to be correct and just a few hours into the excavation, the remains of the buried city began to be discovered.
-The next step was to determine the extent of the city, to which it took two whole seasons devoted to the site in 1967 and 1968.
-In the early years of the excavation, a great deal of attention was paid towards the organization of proper facilities for the dig, including substantial workshops, laboratories built for storage, repair and treatment and areas for examination of archaeological finds.
-Because of the site being preserved in thick, volcanic debris, Marinatos noted that many of the buildings were preserved to a height of more than a single story, creating unique challenges for excavation.
+Marinatos's choice of the site proved to be correct and a few hours into the excavation, the remains of the buried city began to be discovered.
+The next step was to determine the extent of the city, which took two seasons devoted to the site in 1967 and 1968.
+In the early years of the excavation, a great deal of attention was paid towards the organization of proper facilities for the dig, including substantial workshops, laboratories built for storage, repair, and treatment, and areas for examination of archaeological finds.
+Because of the site being preserved in thick, volcanic debris, Marinatos noted that many of the buildings were preserved to a height of more than a single storey, creating unique challenges for excavation.
 He experimented with tunnelling into the pumice, but this technique was later abandoned.

+In 1975, after Marinatos' death, Christos Doumas took over as the head of excavations.

 Excavated artifacts have been installed in a museum distant from the site (Museum of Prehistoric Thera), with many objects and artworks presented.
 Only a single gold object has been found, hidden beneath flooring, and no uninterred human skeletal remains have been found.
 This indicates that an orderly evacuation was performed with little or no loss of life.

-An ambitious modern roof structure, meant to protect the site, collapsed just before its completion in 2005, killing one visitor.
+In 2005, a new roof structure, meant to protect the site, collapsed just before its completion, killing one visitor.
 No damage was caused to the antiquities.
-As a result, the site was closed to visitors until April 2012.
-Excavations stopped since 2005 due to lack of funding.
-They were resumed in 2016 with sponsor support.
+Between 2005 and April 2012, the site was closed to visitors.

+Between 2005 and 2016, excavations stopped, due to lack of funding, then resumed with sponsor support.

 In October 2018, a small shrine with a marble figurine of a woman was discovered in the "House of the Thrania" which is located near Xeste 3, where a golden goat was found in 1999.